/

 Exceptions to the right to a basic payment account

-An application to open a basic payment account must be refused by a bank or savings bank when opening an account of this kind would be a breach of AML/CFT legislation, in that the bank would be unable to meet the know-your-customer (KYC) requirements, and consequently would be unable to enter into a business relationship with the customer in accordance with the aforementioned legislation.
-The bank also has the option of refusing a consumer’s application to open a basic payment account in cases explicitly set out by law (and solely in these cases) as follows:
+An application to open a basic payment account must be refused by a bank or savings bank when opening an account of this kind would be a breach of AML/CFT legislation, in that the bank or savings bank would be unable to meet the know-your-customer (KYC) requirements, and consequently would be unable to enter into a business relationship with the customer in accordance with the aforementioned legislation.
+The bank or savings bank also has the option of refusing a consumer’s application to open a basic payment account in cases explicitly set out by law (and solely in these cases) as follows:

 • if the consumer already has a payment account at a bank or savings bank in Slovenia that allows them to use the same set of services as a basic payment account (except when the consumer indicates that they have been informed that the payment account will be closed), or